Rattle grasshopperPsophus stridulus

 25 - 40 mm

-The species is not available for display, but Nordens Ark only works with breeding and re-implantation of this species.
+The species is not available for display in the park, but Nordens Ark only works with breeding and re-implantation of this species.

 The rattle grasshopper was previously common in large parts of southern Sweden.
 When agriculture and forestry in Sweden in the 1950s were transformed and became more large-scale and industrial, the open landscapes that are vital to the species disappeared.
 The rattle grasshopper has high demands on its habitat and can be seen as an indicator of a favorable environment for other equally heat-demanding species that live in dry pastures.